 For those of us living in flats or units, a backyard composting solution is often not feasible.
 This is where community composting hubs can help.

-Brisbane City Council currently partners with four “community gardens” around Brisbane to help residents turn kitchen scraps into compost.
-These gardens are:
+Brisbane City Council currently partners with over 20 “community gardens” around Brisbane to help residents turn kitchen scraps into compost.
+You can find locations and register online at Council’s community composting page.

 As a registered participant, you receive a free kitchen caddy to help you collect and transport scraps to your local composting hub.
 The finished compost goes to the community garden.